mcbearfish/Mini-3D-Window-Viewer/README.md

 I quickly realized this was a larger challenge than my senior design project.
 Although I took a significant part in the circuit design, I realized how beneficial it was having a team of 4 people in multiple disciplines.
 The components I selected for this project were much more sophisticated than what was chosen for the senior design project.
 I was honestly a little overwhelmed at the start.
 I had to take my time and started to break components down.
 I started with the most important part, the STM32 chip. <br />

 For the STM32 I first connected any power related pins and decoupling capacitors.
 Then I used the STM32CubeMX tool to assign pinouts.
 I knew between the display and other peripherals I needed a lot of pins, so I started by making sure the chip was capable of supporting them all.
 Once I verified the chip was capable I began connecting components.
 The most critical was the USB-C connector, which flashes code onto the chip.
 The USB-C will also provide power to the whole system.
 I spent quite a bit of time researching possible power designs.
 The USB-C provides 5V and I need 3.3V for the STM32 and sensors.
 I eventually decided on a synchronous buck converter because it would provide an efficient and stable step down from 5V to 3.3V.
-The display needs 5V, so I decided on a simple low pass filter because it would provide a clean signal and I have experience with designing those on circuit boards in the past.<br />
+The display needs 5V, so I decided on a simple low-pass filter because it would provide a clean signal and I have experience with designing those on circuit boards in the past.<br />

 Next I added the sensors.
 I found the datasheets to be extremely helpful.
 The design process was made much easier by following the typical application circuits that they detailed.
 Then I added the display, button, and some LEDs.
 The extra LEDs and button will be useful at the start of programming to make sure the board can properly run code and debug.
 Lastly I added a connector for debug pins.<br />